 House Bill 251 seeks to revise and clarify the laws governing public charter schools in Montana by introducing a definition for "public charter school district" and outlining its authority.
-The bill mandates the Office of Public Instruction to conduct a fiscal analysis during the public charter school application process and requires the Board of Public Education to prioritize proposals that emphasize personalized and proficiency-based learning.
-It also removes the Board's authority to waive statutory requirements in charter contracts and allows public charter school districts to access additional public funding and donations through the Innovative Education Tax Credit Program.
+The bill mandates the Office of Public Instruction to conduct a fiscal analysis during the charter application process and requires the Board of Public Education to prioritize proposals that emphasize personalized and proficiency-based learning while limiting associated costs.
+Additionally, it removes the Board's authority to waive statutory requirements in charter contracts and allows public charter school districts to access various forms of public funding and donations under the Innovative Education Tax Credit Program.

 Statutes affected: LC Text: 20-6-803, 20-6-805, 20-6-811, 20-6-812